One of the most popular artists in the world is about to sit at the center of football’s biggest rivalry.

 As part of this collaboration, her name replaced the platform’s logo on the iconic Barça kit for one of the sport’s most-watched matches at Spotify Camp Nou.

-The move continues a four-year collaboration between Spotify and FC Barcelona that has made the shirt a rotating stage for global artists.
+The move continues a four-year collaboration between Spotify and FC Barcelona that makes the shirt a rotating stage for global artists.

 View this post on Instagram